-Omeka Classic has a plugin called CSV Import that allows you to feed in a csv and it will make each row into its own item in Omeka.
-The script `dlg_json2csv.py` will allow you to take the data from DLG and put it onto your Omeka site just by putting that data into the CSV format.
-All you have to do is import the csv into Omeka.
+The Digital Library of Georgia collects artifacts from photos to speeches to documents and ephemera from collections and archives around the state.
+To use these items, DLG provides an API interface that allows users to reuse the artifacts.
+What follows are directions to take your search results from DLG, export the items you need from their API, translate the API call to a CSV (a spreadsheet saved as a Comma Separated Value file rather than an xls), import the CSV to Omeka, and create a digital exhibit on Omeka using the artifacts housed on the DLG.

 Using DLG’s API https://dlg.usg.edu/about/api

 An API stands for Application Program Interface.
 It’s a way that the developer recognizes the users want data and they allow you to make a request for it.
 They want you to have access so you can take their work and add yours on top.
 For this pipeline, the only interaction you really need with the API is to find the item(s) you want.
 Just use the DLG’s website to find what you want and grab that URL.
 If there is a search result that you’d rather grab than an individual item, the pipeline can handle that.